Water Ice in the Edge-On Orion Silhouette Disk 114--426 from JWST NIRCam Images: INTRODUCTION

-ALMA observations of 114--426 detected the sub-mm continuum emission from large dust grains in the disk, while the sub-mm CO lines were seen in absorption against the nebular background \citep{mann2014_ALMA7ONC,bally2015_114-426}.
+Atacama Large Millimeter/submillimeter Array (ALMA) observations of 114--426 detected the submillimeter continuum emission from large dust grains in the disk, while the submillimeter CO lines were seen in absorption against the nebular background \citep{mann2014_ALMA7ONC,bally2015_114-426}.
 The velocity profile of the CO measurement constrained the stellar mass to 0.4--1\,$M_\sun$, making this disk's large outer extent especially remarkable.

-In the present paper, we analyze James Webb Space Telescope (JWST) NIRCam images of the 114--426 disk in 12 wide-, medium-, and narrow-band filters spanning 1--5\,$\micron$.
-These images show convincing evidence for the 3\,$\micron$ water ice absorption feature in both (1) lines-of-sight dominated by scattered light, as well as (2) the outer ansae of the disk detected in silhouette against the bright background nebula.
+In the present paper, we analyze James Webb Space Telescope (JWST) NIRCam images of the 114--426 disk in 12 wide-, medium-, and narrowband filters spanning 1--5\,$\micron$.
+These images show convincing evidence for the 3\,$\micron$ water ice absorption feature in both (1) lines of sight dominated by scattered light as well as (2) the outer ansae of the disk detected in silhouette against the bright background nebula.
 This analysis provides the first demonstration of NIRCam's ability to shed light on the nature of water ice in young circumstellar disks and provides some of the strongest direct constraints on the amount of water ice at large disk radii given the disk's unique orientation and position in the ONC.